bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 There are _lots_ of different kinds of charts and plots that we can build in CODAP!

-Spend three minutes seeing how many different displays you can produce.
+Spend three minutes seeing how many different displays you can produce using @starter-file{animals}.
 Be playful!
 Click buttons and select from menu options to see what you can produce.

 <!--
-If students need a bit of encouraging, you might mention that histograms, scatter plots, and linear regressions are possible!
+If students need a bit of encouraging, you might prod them to make histograms and scatterplots!)
 -->

 ---